UlkuAydemir/VolvoCarHealthAPi/README.md

 # VolvoCarHealth API

-A RESTful API for managing vehicle health status, including battery, oil, and engine temperature levels.
-Built with ASP.NET Core, Entity Framework Core, and SQL Server.
+A RESTful API for controlling the temperature of the engine, battery, and lubricant in a car. constructed using SQL Server, Entity Framework Core, and ASP.NET Core.
 ---

 ## Features

-- CRUD operations for vehicle status
+- Vehicle status CRUD operations
-- Health summary and critical status helper methods
+- Methods for critical status and health summary assistance
-- Maintenance schedule tracking with days until next maintenance calculation
+- Monitoring the maintenance schedule and calculating the number of days before the next repair
-- Clean architecture with Domain, Infrastructure, and API layers
+- Domain, infrastructure, and API layers make up a clean architecture.
-- Unit tests with xUnit and Moq
+- Unit testing using Moq and xUnit
-- Docker Compose support for SQL Server database
+- Support for SQL Server databases with Docker Compose

 ---